 Bye Bye Plastic, Hello Progress

-Nanofibrillated cellulose (NFC) is going to change everything.
-That’s why Global Mana is driving support for this revolutionary material that will disrupt traditional manufacturing practices and help eliminate plastic from our waste streams.
+Nanofibrillated cellulose (NFC) would change everything—if it gained mass commercial support.
+This revolutionary material would disrupt traditional manufacturing practices and help eliminate plastic from our waste streams.
 NFC is made of 100% cellulose fiber and water—and nothing else.
-Patented milling processes convert plant cellulose into an industrial strength molding material that is resilient, beautiful and versatile enough to make thousands of products used every day around the world.
+Patented milling processes convert plant cellulose into an industrial strength molding material that is resilient and versatile enough to make thousands of products used every day around the world.
 Cellulose is a long linked chain of sugar molecules that form the main component of plant cell walls.
-This natural polymer is what gives wood its remarkable strength, and it is the building block of any textiles or paper.
+This natural polymer is what gives wood its remarkable strength, and it is the building block of any textile or paper.
 NFC is completely non-toxic, biodegradable and compostable throughout its life—from harvest to manufacturing, use to disposal.
-What more, NFC can be made from a wide range of byproducts and organic waste that would otherwise sit in the landfill, including hemp, agricultural biomass, recycled denim, carpet fibers, paper, sugarcane.
-Imagine the scraps from your green food bin enjoying an afterlife as a lounge chair in the living room, or as the membranes of your speakers (yes, it even has impressive acoustic qualities), or the beams that support your home.
-Nanofibrillated cellulose “locks up” and sequesters carbon into beautiful, functional forms.
-Turning waste into possibilities.
+What more, NFC can be made from a wide range of byproducts and organic waste that would otherwise sit in the landfill, including hemp, agricultural biomass, recycled denim, carpet fibers, paper, sugarcane and more.
+The scraps from your green food bin could potentially enjoy an afterlife as a lounge chair in the living room, or as the membranes of the speakers you use to listen to music (yes, it even has impressive acoustic qualities), or the beams that support your home.
+Turning nanofibrillated cellulose into useful products “locks up” and sequesters carbon into beautiful, functional forms and transforms waste into possibilities.

 Nanofibrillated Cellulose Rivals Existing Materials